valkey-io/valkey-rfc/TEMPLATE.md

 ### Cluster mode (Optional)

-If there is any special handling for this feature (e.g., client redirection, Sharded PubSub, etc) in cluster mode, list out the behavior.
+If there is any special handling for this feature (e.g., client redirection, Sharded PubSub, etc) in cluster mode or if there are any new cluster bus extensions or messages introduced, list out the changes.

 ### Module API (Optional)

 If any new module APIs are needed to implement or support this feature.

-### RDB (Optional)

-If there are any changes in snapshotting mechanisms like new data type, version, etc.

 ### Replication (Optional)